emotiongraphics/skrollr-slideshow/README.md

 skrollr-slideshow is a simple slide show that uses skrollr, so objects fade in and fade out as you scroll down.

 Each slide is an element one level below the element you supply.
-An optional argument is how many pixels each element show stay on for.
+An optional argument is how many pixels each element shown stays on for.
 The default is 500.

 ```js
 skrollr.slideShow.init(skrollrInstance, HTMLelement, numberOfPixelsPerSlide);